shacker/django-todo/README.md

 # email notifications configuration
 # each task list can get its own delivery method
 TODO_MAIL_BACKENDS = {
-    # mail-queue is the name of the task list, not the worker name
+    # mail-queue is the slug of the task list, not the worker name
     "mail-queue": smtp_backend(
         host="smtp.example.com",
         port=465,